frePPLe/frepple/doc/installation-guide/linux-binaries.rst

 #. **Install the Python database drivers**

-   You’ll need to install the python-psycopg2 package for PostgreSQL.
+   You'll need to install the python-psycopg2 package for PostgreSQL.

    This step can be skipped if you want to use SQLite as the database.

 #. **Install Django**

-   Since frePPle requires some patches to the standard Django package, you can’t install the binary package that comes with your Linux distribution.
+   Since frePPle requires some patches to the standard Django package, you can't install the binary package that comes with your Linux distribution.
    Instead, download the source from http://www.djangoproject.com and expand it in a local folder.
 Next, download and apply frePPLe's django patch and install the package.

    A version of frePPle requires a specific version of Django.
 FrePPLe 2.2, 2.3 require Django 1.6.x.
-FrePPLe 3.0 requires django 1.7.x.
+FrePPLe 3.0 requires django 1.8.x.

    The patch file is available at https://github.com/frePPLe/frePPLe/tree/3.0/contrib/django
    - replace the version number to match the frePPLe release